rainlanguage/arb-bot/README.md

 const configOptions = {
   zeroExApiKey          : "...",   // required for '0x' mode
-  useZeroexArb          : false,   // option to use old zeroex arb contract monthlyRatelimit      : false,   // option for "0x" mode to respect 0x platform monthly rate limit of 200k requests hideSensitiveData     : true,    // set to true to hide sensitive data such as wallet private key or rpc url from apearing in logs liquidityProviders    : [        // list of liquidity providers for "router" mode to get quotes from (optional)
+  useZeroexArb          : false,   // option to use old zeroex arb contract monthlyRatelimit      : 1000000, // 0x monthly rate limit, only used for 0x mode hideSensitiveData     : true,    // set to true to hide sensitive data such as wallet private key or rpc url from apearing in logs liquidityProviders    : [        // list of liquidity providers for "router" mode to get quotes from (optional)
     "sushiswapv2",